rust-lang/mdBook/book-example/src/format/config.md

 ## Environment Variables

-All configuration values van be overridden from the command line by setting the corresponding environment variable.
+All configuration values can be overridden from the command line by setting the corresponding environment variable.
 Because many operating systems restrict environment variables to be alphanumeric characters or `_`, the configuration key needs to be formatted slightly differently to the normal `foo.bar.baz` form.